erwanrh/ML_Python-Music_Classification/README.md

   - Mel-frequency Cepstral Coefficients (MFCCs)
   - Chroma features
   - Tempo

+### MFCCs
+The timbre can be defined as the quality or color of a music.
+We can find the timbral qualities of a music with its spectral information.
+Previous research papers have shown that MFCCs are a powerful tool to represent the spectral content of a audio file.
+In sound processing, the mel-frequency cepstrum is a representation of the short-term power spectrum of a sound, based on a linear cosine transform of a log power spectrum on a nonlinear mel scale of frequency.
+Mel-frequency cepstral coefficients (MFCCs) are coefficients that collectively make up an MFC and are derived from the following steps for one audio file :
+  - Division of the audio file into small frames of 20-40 ms: the resulting vector is a time series representing the audio file.
+  - Estimation of the power spectrum for each frame using the Fourier Transform.
+It is equivalent to the power present for each frequency band within that frame.
+  - ...
+  - Computation of the logarithms of the filterbank energies.
+  - ...

+### Chroma features
+...
+### Tempo
+...

 ![alt text](Outputs/waveforms.png "Waveplot visualization of 4 different-genre musical extracts")
 ![alt text](Outputs/MFCs.png "Mel-frequency spectrogram of 4 different-genre musical extracts")